ganrad/ose-fis-auto-dealer/README.md

 12. Test the REST end-points using your browser.
 Substitute the correct values for route name, project name and openshift domain name as they apply to your OpenShift environment.
   * Test *'getVehicle'* end-point.
 The result of the REST API call should be JSON data.
-Vehicle numbers/IDs which you can retrieve are vno01 ... vno05.
-Substitute the exact vehicle ID you want to retrieve in the URL (below).
+Vehicle numbers/IDs which you can retrieve are vno01 ... vno04.
+Substitute the exact vehicle ID you want to retrieve in the URL below.
   ```
   http://route name-project name.openshift domain name/AutoDMS/getVehicle/001
   ```
-  * Test *'availableVehicle'* end-point.
-See an example below.
+  * Test *'availableVehicle'* end-point using URL below.
   ```
   http://route name-project name.openshift domain name/AutoDMS/availableVehicle/pricerange/20000/30000
   ```

 13. You can view the REST API responses in the Pod output / command window as shown below.

   ```